heliosdesign/helios-audio-mixer/README.md

 `track.tweenPan(angle, duration)`

 Works for Stereo and 360 panning.
-Returns a Promise, which receives the track object as an argument.

 #### Time